alixahedi/Digital-Dimmer/README.md

 # Digital Dimmer
-Digital 220v Dimmer with AVR
+Digital AC Dimmer with AVR

 #### Warning: The circuit uses a voltage of 220 volts and there is a risk of electric shock.